 Language arts, math, science, social studies, music, technology, and art are the core courses.
-Your child will also take physical education and health classes in grades 6–8.
-Visit the K–8 online courses and high school online courses sections on K12.com for the full list.
+Visit the high school online courses sections on K12.com for the full list.

 How much does it cost to attend Texas Virtual Academy?

 As an online public charter school, there is no tuition.
 TXVA provides students with the instructional materials for the program.
 Students and families will be responsible for providing some consumable materials.